Jenkins hash function: lookup3

 The lookup3 function consumes input in 12 byte (96 bit) chunks.
 It may be appropriate when speed is more important than simplicity.
 Note, though, that any speed improvement from the use of this hash is only likely to be useful for large keys, and that the increased complexity may also have speed consequences such as preventing an optimizing compiler from inlining the hash function.

+The lookup3 function was incorporated into Hierarchical Data Format 5 as a checksum for internal data structures based on its relative strength and speed in comparison to CRC-32 and Fletcher-32.

 SpookyHash

 In 2011 Jenkins released a new 128-bit hash function called SpookyHash.
 SpookyHash is significantly faster than lookup3.

 Example for V2 (little-endian x64):

 The short method for less than 192 bytes (43 bytes):